 - Templates get hacked to death.
 Changes might be made to the template for a specific deal, but these changes get made to the original template rather than to just the document for the specific deal.
 Before you know it there are five templates that all vary slightly and include various changes.
 If the wrong template then gets used for the next deal, the parties could be at risk.

-What can you do about bad legal writing?
+Actions you can take about bad legal writing